lukereding/nonstandard_deviations/_posts/2017-11-13-tidy_resampling_anova.md

 The resulting dataframe, `permuted`, contains the between-group sums of squares for each permuted dataset in the `between_group_ss` column.

-*The `between_group_ss` column represents our null expectation: by permuting the `cyl` column, we destroyed any relationship between `cyl` and `mpg`.* We can then compare the between-group sums of squares we observed in the non-permuted data to this null distribution to see how likely it is that we would see a value of `between_group_ss` as extreme as the one we observed in our data:
+*The `between_group_ss` column represents our null expectation: by permuting the `cyl` column, we destroyed any relationship between `cyl` and `mpg`.* We can now compare the between-group sums of squares we observed in the non-permuted data to this null distribution to see how likely it is that we would see a value of `between_group_ss` as extreme as the one we observed in our data:

 ```r
 # get actual between group SS